-Seat belts protect you as a driver or passenger in case of an accident or collision Seat belts are designed to re and in doing so they prepassenger in case of an accident or collision.
+Seat belts protect you as a driver or passenger in case of an accident or collision.
 Seat belts not only minimize injuries but can also save you from severe and critical ones that might lead to death.

 Seat belts are designed to retain people in their seats, and in doing so they prevent or reduce injuries suffered in a crash.
 Ensuring that as little contact is made between the occupant and vehicle interior as possible, seat belts significantly reduce the risk of being thrown out from a vehicle.